wamp-proto/wamp-proto/rfc/text/advanced/ap_rpc_registration_meta_api.md

 A client can subscribe to the following registration meta-events, which cover the lifecycle of a registration:

-* `wamp.registration.on_create`: Fired when a registration is created through a registration request for an URI which was previously without a registration.
+* `wamp.registration.on_create`: Fired when a registration is created through a registration request for a URI which was previously without a registration.
 * `wamp.registration.on_register`: Fired when a *Callee* session is added to a registration.
 * `wamp.registration.on_unregister`: Fired when a *Callee* session is removed from a registration.
 * `wamp.registration.on_delete`: Fired when a registration is deleted after the last *Callee* session attached to it has been removed.